Versican Plus L4

 2 If a hypersensitivity reaction occurs, appropriate treatment should be administered without delay.
 Such reactions may evolve to a more severe condition which may be life-threatening.

 Reporting adverse events is important.
 It allows continuous safety monitoring of a veterinary medicinal product.
 Reports should be sent, preferably via a veterinarian, to either the marketing authorisation holder or its local representative or the national competent authority via the national reporting system.
-See section “Contact details” of the package leaflet.
+See section “Contact details” of the package leaflet for respective contact details.